drfknoble/opencv_projects/green_screen/README.md

 1. Clone the opencv_projects repo'.
 1. Clone the gflags repo'.
-1. Build gFlags using CMake as an Administrator.
+1. If you've not dones soo already, build gFlags using CMake as an Administrator.
 Also, ensure 'Shared Libraries' are enabled.
 Once completed, by default, you should find that there is now a C:/Program Files/gFlags directory, which contains an Include and Lib sub-directory.
+Move this directory to C:/dev_libraries/.
 1. Open the green_screen.sln file.
-1. Change the solution platforms from x86 to x64.
+1. Change the solution platforms from x86 to x64, if necessary.
 1. Build the project.

 At this point everything should compile and run.
 You should have three windows appear, as depicted below.